-SOME CHANGES ARE HARD, BUT AT LEAST WE MAKE REPLACING YOUR WINDOWS EASY.
+WE MAKE REPLACING YOUR WINDOWS EASY.

 The most hassle-free home improvement project you'll ever have.
 You won't have to deal with a manufacturer or chase down an installer.
 We manage the entire process-from building to installation to the warranty-on our windows and doors.
 Andersen is the window that every homeowner wants.
 Renewal by Andersen is the full-service replacement window division of Andersen, and our window is engineered to save you money on your energy bills and make your home more comfortable.

 29,946 other Southern New England homeowners have trusted us.
 That means we understand the window and door problems in this area.
 And our installers are true craftsmen who will completely and thoroughly clean up after your upgrade is complete.
 We won't try to "sell" you on vinyl.
 Poor-quality vinyl windows can discolor, leak and warp just a few years after they're installed, so we refuse to sell them.
 Our window's Fibrex® composite material is twice as strong as vinyl.

-Must call before February 2nd BUY 1 WINDOW OR DOOR, GET 1 WINDOW OR DOOR 40% OFFF' DON'T PAY A THING FOR 1 YEAR MONEY DOWN PAYMENTS IN FOR 1 FULL YEAR!
+BUY 1 WINDOW OR DOOR, GET 1 WINDOW OR DOOR

+40% OFF'

+DON'T PAY A THING FOR 1 YEAR NO NO NO

+MONEY DOWN PAYMENTS INTEREST

+FOR 1 FULL YEAR!

 Call for your FREE Window and Door Diagnosis

 959-456-0067

-INTEREST

-WINDOW REPLACEMENT

 an Andersen Company

-1Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
+Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
 Offer not available in all areas.
 Discount applied by retailer representative at time of contract execution and applies to purchase of 4 or more windows and/or entry or patio doors.
 Buy two windows and/or doors, get the second two windows and/or doors, of equal or lesser value, 40% off.
-Discount applied to lowest priced window and/or doors of equal or lesser value, 40% off.
 Discount applied to lowest priced window and/or door products in purchase.
 Cannot be combined with other offers.
 To qualify for discount offer, initial contact for a free Window and Door Diagnosis must be made and documented on or before 2/2/20, with the appointment then occurring no more than 10 days after the initial contact.
 No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 Higher rates apply for customer with lower credit ratings.
 Financing not valid with other offers or prior purchases.
-No Finance Charges will be assessed if promo balance is paid in full in 12 months.
-Renewal by Andersen retailers, and are neither brokers nor lenders.
+No Finance Charges will be assessed if prono balance is paid in full in 12 months.
+Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
 Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to credit requirements.
 Renewal by Andersen retailers do not assist with, counsel or negotiate financing, other than providing customers an introduction to lenders interested in financing.
 All residents of islands including but not limited to Martha's Vineyard will be subject to an island surcharge.
-CT HIC, 0634555.
-MA 173245, RI 36079.
+CT HIC.0634555.
+MA 173245.
+RI 36079.
 Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
-Southern New England Windows LLC is the authorized representative of Renewal by Andersen of Southern Mew England.
-Southern New

-Quinebaug Middle College open bouse
+Southern New England Windows, LLC, all rights reserved. ©2020 Andersen Corporation. @2020 Andersen Corporation.
+All rights reserved.